 - A good fit with the team and organization.

 - Realistic career goals that align with the company’s career paths.

 Note: Understanding the needs of employers and what they look for in employees is central to the entire career preparation process and should be considered long before the interview stage.
-Review the section titled, “Understanding What Companies Look for in Engineers” should be reviewed if you haven’t already.
+Review the section titled, “Understanding What Companies Look for in Engineers” if you haven’t already.

 Since there are many things that you could be asked about in an interview, it is important to prepare by first identifying the things that a particular employer is likely to ask about.
 Often, the job description will tell you exactly what they are looking for in the ideal candidate and, therefore, are likely to ask about.
 You will want to analyze the job description thoroughly.
-It is also important to know things about the organization such as the products they produce, plant locations, corporate culture, values, etc. Your research will show that you are highly interested in working for the organization and may provide additional insight into questions they may ask.
+Your research will show that you are highly interested in working for the organization and may provide additional insight into questions they may ask.

 Evaluate the job description by:

-- Printing it out (Tip: always save a copy of the Job description when you apply for a position.
+- Printing it out or saving a digital copy (Tip: always save a copy of the Job description when you apply for a position.
 It may not be available on CyHire or other job board when you receive an invitation to interview.)